 We appreciate your service to our country and our staff is looking forward to assisting military personnel.
 We are an approved institution to provide veterans educational benefits.
 For additional information please visit the links bellow.

-FLORIDA BARBER ACADEMY IS APPROVED UNDER THE FOLLOWING STATE AGENCIES:
+Urban Barber College IS APPROVED UNDER THE FOLLOWING STATE AGENCIES:

 Department of Education, Vocational Rehabilitation Services, if you qualify, you can submit an application directly with your assigned Vocational Rehabilitation counselor.

 Veterans are admitted on the same basis as other applicants.
 Students seeking veteran educational benefits must contact the Veterans Administration (VA) Certifying Official and/or Financial Aid Representative at the school.